 The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
-Management has the primary responsibility for the preparation, presentation and integrity of the Company's financial statements, for establishing and maintaining internal control over financial reporting and for assessing the effectiveness of the Company's internal control over financial reporting as of the end of each fiscal year.
-The Company's independent registered public accounting firm is responsible for planning and carrying out an audit of the Company's annual financial statements and the Company's internal control over financial reporting, and expressing opinions as to the conformity of the financial statements with generally accepted accounting principles and the effectiveness of internal control over financial reporting, based on its audits.
+Management has the primary responsibility for the preparation, presentation and integrity of the Company's financial statements, for establishing and maintaining internal control over financial reporting and for assessing the effectiveness of the Company's internal control over financial reporting out an audit of the Company's annual financial statements and the Company's internal control over financial reporting, and expressing opinions as to the conformity of the financial statements with generally accepted accounting principles and the effectiveness of internal control over financial reporting, based on its audits.